kubeshop/testkube/pkg/tcl/README.md

-# Testkube Operator - TCL Package
+# Testkube - TCL Package

 This folder contains special code with the Testkube Community license.